MV.Health: Media coverage

 MV.Health has been the subject of reporting in mainstream media.
 In 2023, The Guardian highlighted their Crescendo devices as "designed to target and release tender areas inside the vagina and alleviate pelvic pain".
 Popular Science profiled the company in the context of "medical devices for people with menopause, erectile dysfunction, and pelvic floor pain".

 In 2024 their menopause-focused billboard campaign in New York City, was reported in Print Magazine as the "First-Ever US Billboard to Feature a Vibrator".
-In 2025, The Times noted the company’s preparations for possible U.S. tariffs, including shifting manufacturing and stockpiling devices.
+In 2025, The Times noted the company's preparations for possible U.S. tariffs, including shifting manufacturing and stockpiling devices.

 Recognition

-In 2018 the company’s Crescendo vibrator was noted for winning a Design Week Award against Apple Watch.
+In 2018 the company's Crescendo vibrator was noted for winning a Design Week Award against Apple Watch.
 In 2025, MV.Health was ranked 14th in the Sunday Times Tech 100 list of fastest-growing private hardware companies.
 Financial Times Sifted placed it among the top three leanest startups in the UK/Ireland region.
+In 2026, they became a member of the Milken Institute Women's Health Network and a portfolio company of AgeTech Collaborative From AARP.